Sarmkadan/dotnet-saga-orchestrator/docs/faq.md

 Single instance (t3.medium):
 - 50-100 concurrent sagas
 - 1000+ sagas total
-- With database (Phase 4): 10,000+ sagas
+- With database-backed repository: 10,000+ sagas

 ### How do I scale horizontally?

-1. Use database instead of in-memory (Phase 4)
+1. Use a database-backed repository instead of in-memory
 2. Use distributed cache (Redis)
 3. Set up load balancer
 4. Deploy multiple instances